Libyans storm Islamist militia base in Benghazi

 As the wave moved from location to location, the crowd swelled until it had reached thousands.
 Hundreds of vehicles backed up a highway as youths from across Benghazi converged on the city's western Hawari district to raid the headquarters of another militia.
 Gunfire could be heard from the compound.

 "We came as peaceful protesters.
 When we got there, they started shooting at us," student Sanad al-Barani said.
 "Five people were wounded beside me.
-They used 14.5 caliber machine guns."
+They used 14.5 calibre machine guns."

 An ambulance driver said around seven people had been wounded.